<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>The size of your bedroom will be a big factor in choosing whether to go with a king or queen size bed.
 The recommended room size for a king bed is 12 feet by 14 feet and the recommended room size for a queen bed is 10 feet by 12 feet.</p>

-<p>It’s suggested that you keep a minimum of two feet of walking space around your bed to provide enough room to walk and move around.
+<p>It’s recommended that you keep at least 2 feet of walking space around your bed to allow enough room to move around.
 If you plan to have a dresser or other piece of furniture nearby, you should account for even more space.</p>

-<p>If you’re unsure how large your room is, use a measuring tape to determine the exact size.
+<p>If you’re unsure how large your room is, use a tape measure to determine its exact size.
 Take note of any other furniture that will also be in the room.</p>

-<h3>Number and Size of Sleepers</h3>
+<h3><strong>Number and Size of Sleepers</strong></h3>

 <p>If you’re sleeping alone, a queen size bed will offer plenty of room.
 Usually, for a single sleeper, a king size bed can feel a bit excessive in size and seem unnecessary.</p>